l-korous/aiTrader/README.md

 	4. Last piece of the chain here is a super simple web server (written in python) that you need to run by (in the command line):
 		* python runServer.py H1-BUY-EURUSD-60-10-100-NoVolume (in generic terms python runServer.py **CASE_IDENTIFIER**)
 	5. When you have all the above, you can actually run the aiTrader MT5 program via the Strategy Tester in MT5.
 It has only these parameters (inputs):
-		* CASE_IDENTIFIER: obvious, see above if not
+		* **CASE_IDENTIFIER**: obvious, see above if not
-		* iMaxSpread: same meaning as for trainingDataFactory; why this is not a part of CASE_IDENTIFIER is that in theory you might want to train ML model with different value than when you trade
+		* **iMaxSpread**: same meaning as for trainingDataFactory; why this is not a part of CASE_IDENTIFIER is that in theory you might want to train ML model with different value than when you trade
-		* slTpRatio: this is ratio between Stop Loss and Take Profit (for both, google if unsure; in short these are price levels that you set when you open your trade for the trade to be automatically closed when the current price hits those levels - and one is where you experience loss, another is when you take profit)
+		* **slTpRatio**: this is ratio between Stop Loss and Take Profit (for both, google if unsure; in short these are price levels that you set when you open your trade for the trade to be automatically closed when the current price hits those levels - and one is where you experience loss, another is when you take profit)
 7. That is it, you can of course actually let the setup from previous point trade on a demo / real account.
 But for that, two points:
 	* you can do that on your PC, sure.
 But that is really not recommended (your PC may crash etc.).
 And running on a server requires a bit more robust implementation if you plan to not lose money
 	* running this on a server also requires to get rid of the DLL and instead connecting directly to the web server - again here, this requires a server (e.g. in the cloud) running the flask server, and again - more robust, fail-safe implementation